AnukratiRawal14/AnukratiRawal14/README.md

 👋 Hello!
-I'm Anukrati Rawal, an enthusiastic Cloud Engineer ☁️  with a focus on architecting scalable and secure cloud solutions.
-My journey in the cloud realm is fueled by a drive to innovate, automate, and optimize infrastructure.
+I'm Anukrati Rawal, an enthusiastic Cloud Engineer ☁️ My journey in the cloud realm is fueled by a drive to innovate, automate, and optimize infrastructure.

-🚀 In my orbit, I'm on a mission to harness the power of cloud technologies, ensuring seamless deployments, robust architectures, and enhanced performance.
-From building resilient systems to implementing CI/CD pipelines, I thrive in the realm of cloud engineering.

 🛠️ Tech Stack: AWS, Terraform, Kubernetes, Docker, Python

-💡 Proud holder of the "Certified Solution Architect" designation.🏗️ Additionally, holding the "Terraform Associate Certified" from HashiCorp, demonstrating proficiency in infrastructure as code.
+🚀 Proud holder of the "Certified Solution Architect" designation.🏗️ Additionally, holding the "Terraform Associate Certified" from HashiCorp, demonstrating proficiency in infrastructure as code.

 🌱 I'm constantly learning and exploring new horizons in the cloud space.
 Let's connect and collaborate to craft the future of cloud computing together!